 However, the model of MolochDAO is not applicable to traditional (for-profit) fund management purposes as its shares cannot be transferred and exchanged for other assets, which possess significant limitations for the traditional index fund model (which requires the possibility to exchange and trade shares).

 The MetaCartel brand DAOs

-is a fork of MolochDAO, focused on providing small grants ($1-5k) for consumer-facing applications.
+MetaCartel is a fork of MolochDAO, focused on providing small grants ($1-5k) for consumer-facing applications.
 Under MetaCartel brand operates several other DAOs and most interesting according to the topic of this article is MetaCartel Ventures.
 It is a for-profit DAO, focused on early-stage investments in Ethereum ecosystem projects.
 They recently made a decision for the first investment.

 So, in fact, millions of USD are already managed by DAOs and it is a very positive tendency.

 PieDAO is a new governance system used to manage tokenized indexes on the Balancer protocol.
 The DAO coordinates the creation of different asset pools called “Pies” and allocation of tokens into them.
 Pies can be held as their own derivative token to gain weighted exposure to the underlying assets.
 Pies also act as liquidity providers for traders, allowing to swap between assets, providing free automatic rebalancing via the Balancer protocol.

 The first Pie is BTC++, which contains equal weights of tokenized Bitcoin, such as Wrapped Bitcoin (WBTC), synthetic Bitcoin (sBTC), pTokenised Bitcoin (pBTC), and Tokenlon’s imBTC.
 Both BTC++ and the PieDAO (built on top of the Aragon) are on the mainnet.
 Also, some other Pies are proposed such as Defi++ (tokens: MKR, COMP, REP) and USD++ (based on tokens of USD stablecoins).